afiodorov/afiodorov.github.io/_posts/2015-12-04-terry-replies.md

 ----

-I think we all agree that some kind innate talent is necessary and just having a lot of innate talent is not sufficient.
+I think we all agree that some kind of innate talent is necessary and just having a lot of innate talent is not sufficient.
 But can we actually quantify this sentiment?

 This is called threshold theory.
 Once you are above a certain threshold in raw intelligence, other factors start to play a role.
 Factors such as being